marclerodrigues/blog/README.md

 # blog
-A blogging platform to promote blogger's interaction.
+A multi-tenant blogging platform to promote blogger's interaction.